zilverline/sequent/docs/docs/modelling-the-domain.md

 When running the tests, they should now all pass.

+## Summary

-To sum up this guide we have done:
+In this guide we learned:

 1. Explored the generated `Post` AggregateRoot.
 2. Added new functionality to publish a `Post`